 Dr. Lee is the author or co-author of almost 250 scientific papers and has published books in biostatistics and applied immunology.

-Leah Vriesman is Professor and Executive Director of Executive Programs in Health Policy & Management, in UCLA’s Fielding School of Public Health.
-She leads the Executive Master of Public Health and the new online Master of Healthcare Administrations.
-Dr. Vriesman teaches Strategic Management of Health Service Organizations, International Comparative Health Systems, and speaks often on health technology and innovation and strategic thinking.
-Dr. Vriesman is active in Corporate Education at UCLA’s Anderson School of Management and specializes in innovative leadership development for provider organizations and the pharmaceutical and biotechnology industry.
-She is also the Co-Director of the UCLA Center for Healthcare Management.
+Leah Vriesman is professor and founding executive director of Executive Programs in Health Policy & Management in UCLA’s Fielding School of Public Health.
+Dr. Vriesman teaches Strategic Management of Health Service Organizations and International Comparative Health Systems, and speaks often on health technology and innovation and strategic thinking.
+Dr. Vriesman is active in corporate education at UCLA’s Anderson School of Management and specializes in innovative leadership development for provider organizations and the pharmaceutical and biotechnology industry.
+She is also the co-director of the UCLA Center for Healthcare Management.
 Dr. Vriesman received her PhD in Medical Sociology from UCLA (2001) and her MHA and MBA in Strategy and Finance from the University of Minnesota-Minneapolis (1991).

 Dr. Vriesman was chosen as the inaugural 2018 National Faculty of the Year from the Association of University Programs in Health Administration (AUPHA.org).
 As a 2010-2011 U.S. Fulbright grant recipient and German Scholar Exchange award winner, Dr. Vriesman spent a year in Neu Ulm, Bavaria, Germany.
 She was at the University of Applied Sciences teaching International Healthcare Management and Strategic Marketing to German physicians studying for their Healthcare MBA.
 She travels frequently to give keynotes for international audiences (East Africa, Asia, Europe) on healthcare innovation and transforming healthcare delivery systems.

-Laura Erskine is a Professor and the Director of the MPH Program in Health Policy and Management, a position she has held since 2013.
+Laura Erskine is professor of health policy and management, director of the MHA program and director of the UCLA Center for Healthcare Management.
+Prior to taking a leadership role in the MHA program, Dr. Erskine spent nine years as the director of the MPH in Health Policy and Management.
 Dr. Erskine is committed to professional education and professional development.
-In addition to teaching in the core MPH program, she encourages student participation in case competitions and provides many professional development opportunities to students.
-In May of 2019 she became a founding Co-Director of the UCLA Center for Healthcare Management.
-The Center’s goal is to provide a home for practitioners and scholars who are interested in a wide variety of issues that touch on management in the healthcare context.
-Dr. Erskine received her PhD in Business Administration from the Marshall School of Business at the University of Southern California and her MBA from the Richard Ivey School of Business at the University of Western Ontario.
+In addition to teaching in all three HPM professional programs (MHA, MPH, EMPH), she encourages student participation in case competitions and provides many professional development opportunities to students.
+In May of 2019 she became a founding co-director of the UCLA Center for Healthcare Management.
+The Center’s goal is to provide a home for practitioners and scholars interested in a wide variety of issues that touch on management in the healthcare context.

 She has expanded the global health footprint of the department by introducing a course that gives students the opportunity to attend the World Health Assembly in Geneva and she has made changes to the MPH curriculum that will enable students to deepen their expertise in an area of interest to them.
 Her scholarly writing has also had an impact on the educational program by increasing the use of case-based instruction in the classroom and developing new case studies.